if-05-01-A-fall-2019/st-assignement-02-file-system-implementation-andri_bes_ignj_raid_spasen/Raid/Raid.md

 * What has to be done, when creating a file foo.txt?

   first we need a new block which we then override.
-Using the command WriteBlock().
+Using the command WriteBlock(). plus adding a pointer to the first block is usefull aswell

 * What has to be done, when the file size has   to be increased?
 Especially take care if it needs    additional blocks